VHS students welcome Italian peers during school exchange

 |0

-This work, VHS students welcome Italian peers during school exchange [Image 5 of 5], by Laura Kreider, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VHS students welcome Italian peers during school exchange, by Laura Kreider, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT